ibm-cloud-docs/databases-for-postgresql/connecting-external.md

 ## Using the self-signed certificate

-Embedded in the connection information is the self-signed certificate that you can use in your applications to verify the server when you connect to it.
-Drivers for the various langagues will have a variety of TLS/SSL methods to achieve this, and you will have to consult the driver's documentation for specifics.
-As a broad overview, the steps are to:
+The connection information includes a self-signed certificate that you can use in your applications to verify the server when you connect to it.
+Different drivers for the various languages use a variety of TLS/SSL methods: check the documentation for the driver you are using for specific information on how it handles TLS/SSL.

+Usually, you need to complete the following steps.

-- Download and save a copy of the certificate locally
+1. Download and save a copy of the certificate locally
-- Decode it from base64 into a .pem certificate
+2. Decode it from base64 into a .pem certificate
-- Provide the certifcate's path to the driver, and set the SSL mode to "Verify"
+3. Provide the certifcate's path to the driver, and set the SSL mode to "Verify"